 While the economy and sales tax revenue had recovered from the 2008 recession, it is still important to note the loss of approximately \$14 million dollars in sales tax revenue between 2008 and 2014.
 Sales tax revenues in 2009 were 10% below 2008 levels and 13% below 2007 levels.
 Both 2010 and 2011 sales tax revenues were essentially equal to the 2009 level.
 Sales tax recovered moderately in 2012 with sales tax revenues approximately 1% above the level of the previous year.
-We saw sales tax growth in 2013 (3.8%), 2014 (4.1%), 2015 (9%), 2016 (9.36%), 2017 (5.71%), 2018 (6.77%) and 2019 (40.56% - this represents the November 2018 voter approved increase of .04%.)
+We saw sales tax growth in 2013 (3.8%), 2014 (4.1%), 2015 (9%), 2016 (9.36%), 2017 (5.71%), 2018 (6.77%) and 2019 (40.56% - this represents the inclusion of 6 months of the November 2018 voter approved .04 increase.)
 While the economy became more stable, there remained the threat of another economic recession.
-And now the reality of a worldwide pandemic and the potential for an economic downturn looms large for the remainder of 2020 and 2021.
-It is difficult to forecast future sales tax revenue which makes long-term planning a challenge as sales tax represents the majority of our budget.
-In addition to the volatility of sales tax, fuel pricing, the elimination of the federal bus and bus facility program for four-years and the return of the program but at a significantly reduced rate in late 2015, along with the potential loss of state funds associated with I-976 makes replacing vehicles, pursuing capital projects and maintaining service levels a challenge.
+And while the Washington State Supreme Court struck down Initiative 976 as unconstitutional in October 2020 there was concern regarding legislative action having a negative impact on state multi-modal funding.
+Uncertainty continued with the potential for an economic downturn due to the worldwide pandemic in 2020 and 2021.
+While monthly sales tax in 2020 fluctuated, we ended the year with 21% over our 2019 figure.
+It's important to note that 2019 included only six months with the increased.04 sales tax.
+It remains difficult to forecast future sales tax revenue which makes long-term planning a challenge as sales tax represents the majority of our budget.
+In addition to the volatility of sales tax, fuel pricing, and limited federal bus and bus facility programs makes planning for vehicle replacements, pursuing capital projects and maintaining service levels a challenge.
+In 2020 the promise of additional federal funding for transit projects is more promising.

-The first Strategic Plan adopted by the Intercity Transit Authority was the 2002-2007 Strategic Plan adopted in late 2001.
+The first Strategic Plan adopted by the Intercity Transit Authority was the 2002-2007 Strategic

+Plan adopted in late 2001.
 The goal of the 2002-2007 Strategic Plan was to define and implement a set of routes and services that would be implemented by 2006, and which could be maintained with the proposed level of sales tax and other revenues.

-The 2002-2007 Strategic Plan required several bold initiatives including reducing the boundaries of the Public Transportation Benefit Area (PTBA) and doubling the level of sales tax

-INTERCITY TRANSIT STRATEGIC PLAN (2021-2026) Page 1 of 18 devoted to public transportation.
+The 2002-2007 Strategic Plan required several bold initiatives including reducing the boundaries of the Public Transportation Benefit Area (PTBA) and doubling the level of sales tax devoted to public transportation.
 The boundaries were reduced in early 2002 to an area approximating the boundaries of the cities of Lacey, Olympia, Tumwater, and Yelm and their Urban Growth Areas.
 In September 2002, voters within the new PTBA approved an increase in the sales tax from .3% to .6%.
 This allowed the adoption of the service plan that expanded service over a 3-year period.